Updated: Mar 9

 When you really want to rediscover yourself you need to get back to basics.
-This is what I got here, still comfortable and providing to all my needs.
-I enjoyed my stay, especially my gym sessions.
+This is what I got here, still comfortable and providing for all my needs.
+I enjoyed my stay, especially in my gym sessions.

 I think I ate too much (joke!).
 The food was well prepared and the meals were in line with a balanced diet.
-Bit of an issue with the coffee, tea and sugar (but that was hard to control even at work in a office senario)
+Bit of an issue with the coffee, tea and sugar (but that was hard to control even at work in an office scenario)

 I think it would be nice if there could be some group (team) activities.
 Something that will engage everyone, like a sort of obstacle course where a team should work together - team building and self-confidence building.